Ravenscrag, Montreal: 2021 to current day : McGill University Pavilion

 Work to repurpose the site will begin in the summer of 2022.
 Archaeological excavations are also being carried out by Arkéos company at various locations on the former site of the Royal Victoria Hospital and the Allan Memorial Institute.

+On October 27, 2022, a Superior Court judge ordered the SQI and McGill University to stop all work on the site of the former Royal Victoria Hospital and the Allan Memorial Institute, and asked the parties to prepare a plan to search for anonymous graves.

 On November 29, 2022, draft by-laws No. 21-032 and No. 04-047-223 enabling the implementation of the Master Plan for the development of the site of the former Royal Victoria Hospital and the Allan Memorial Institute of the SQI were adopted by Montreal City Council.

 On April 4, 2023, the McGill University Health Centre transferred the Ravenscrag estate to the Société québécoise des infrastructures (SQI), in accordance with the 2014 recommendation of the "Groupe d'experts sur l'avenir des bâtiments hospitaliers excédentaires de Montréal" (Expert Panel on the Future of Surplus Hospital Buildings in Montreal).
 The MUHC, however, remains a tenant until April 2, 2028.

+On April 20, 2023, the Superior Court ratified an agreement signed on April 6, 2023, by, among others, the Mohawk Mothers group, the SQI, McGill University, and the City of Montreal.
+According to the agreement, the archaeological excavations will be supervised by a panel of three archaeologists, assisted by a Mohawk archaeologist.

+On September 14, 2023, the Mohawk Mothers again asked the Superior Court to halt work at the site of the former Royal Victoria Hospital and the Allan Memorial Institute, arguing that the terms of the agreement signed on April 6 had not been met, particularly the requirement for archaeological excavations to be supervised by a panel of archaeological experts.
+On November 20, 2023, the Superior Court partially ruled in favour of the Mohawk Mothers, ordering the SQI and McGill University to comply with the condition of the agreement ratified on April 20 and to have the archaeological excavations supervised by a panel of archaeological experts.
+A decision overturned on August 16, 2024 by the Quebec Court of Appeal, which considers that the trial judge "misunderstood the scope of his power to issue safeguard orders" and that he "appropriated the power to supervise the application of the agreement without any real debate on the merits."